+- 3.12.
+The ICO recommends you consider the possible implications of Article 22 in your AI product and document any risks and measures you take to mitigate those risks in your Data Protection Impact Assessment (DPIA), as outlined in further detail below.

 - 3.13.
 For further guidance, please refer to:

 - o Automated decision-making and profiling;

-- o Guidance on AI and data protection; and
+- o Guidance on Al and data protection; and

-- Al and data protection risk toolkit.
+- o Al and data protection risk toolkit.